A Closer Look at Axon Enterprise's Options Market Dynamics

-Taking into account the Volume and Open Interest on these contracts, it appears that whales have been targeting a price range from $100.0 to $720.0 for Axon Enterprise over the last 3 months.
+Based on the trading activity, it appears that the significant investors are aiming for a price territory stretching from $170.0 to $600.0 for Axon Enterprise over the recent three months.

 Analyzing Volume & Open Interest